rpm-software-management/dnf/doc/command_ref.rst

     available in any known repository.

 ``dnf [options] list --obsoletes [<package-name-specs>...]``
-    List the packages installed on the system that are obsoleted by packages in any known repository.
+    List packages installed on the system that are obsoleted by packages in any known repository.

 ``dnf [options] list --recent [<package-name-specs>...]``